spot_img

 Severed relations with superpowers have been strained under Khan, will strive to resolve this: Shehbaz

-Abdullah is a student of law and politics.
+The author is a student of common law and politics in the EU.

 spot_img